tsackton/ratite-genomics/03_homology/03_protein_coding_alignment/README.txt

 - AND if there is < 1 gap per bp aligned sequence in the filtered sequence Failure to meet these criteria resulted in the entire sequence being removed from the HOG

-These criteria resulted in the retention fo 11,274 HOGs for PAML analyses
+These criteria resulted in the retention of 11,274 HOGs for PAML analyses

 ---------------